New patient information

 1. Make an appointment

-Appointments for all eight locations can be made online or by calling 800-86COUGH, ext.
+Appointments for all eight locations can be made online or by calling 800-862-6844, ext.
 2, from 9:00 am – 5:00 pm, Monday through Friday.
 Our scheduler will contact you during business hours to confirm your appointment.

-Book an Appointment Online!2.
-Complete new patient forms
+2. Complete new patient forms

 When you set up your appointment, our scheduler will also tell you how to access your new patient packet.
 (See new patient forms)